Summary jurisdiction: Statutory authority

 These limitations of punishment have had a potent effect in inducing culprits to avoid the greater risks involved in a jury trial.

 Where the offence is indictable the accused is brought before the justices either on arrest without warrant or on warrant or summons under the Indictable Offences Act 1848. and the summary jurisdiction procedure does not apply till the necessary option has been taken.

-Where the offence is indictable only at the election of the accused the summary jurisdiction procedure applies until on being informed of his option the accused elects for jury trial (act of 1879, S. 17).
+Where the offence is indictable only at the election of the accused the summary jurisdiction procedure applies until on being informed of his option the accused elects for jury trial (Summary Jurisdiction Act 1879, s.
+17).